 - Avoid kissing babies on the lips.
 The bacteria linked to tooth decay is not naturally occurring in newborns.
 It must be introduced, and you can inadvertently do that with a kiss on the lips.

 Kiss With Confidence

 Kiss your loved ones with confidence by ensuring the healthiest mouth possible.
 Great oral health starts at home with diligent oral hygiene.
 You should also visit Jeffrey D. Clark, DDS, every six months to receive a comprehensive dental checkup and to have your teeth cleaned by an oral hygienist.
-Call Scottsdale Dental Excellence at 480 585 1853 to schedule your next checkup with Dr. Clark.
+Call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853 to schedule your next checkup with Dr. Clark.